Skip to main content

 Swap in Forex

-This is where it is most used, especially in operations involving currencies with large differences in interest rates.
+This is where it is most used, especially in trades involving currencies with large interest rate differences.

 Swap in CFDs

-CFDs also have swaps, but they are calculated differently depending on the underlying asset (shares, commodities, etc.).
+CFDs also have swaps, but they are calculated differently depending on the underlying asset (stocks, commodities, etc.).

-• If EUR rate > USD = Positive Swap
+• If the EUR rate > USD = Positive swap

-Keep in mind that swap can be your ally or your enemy.
+Keep in mind that the swap can be your ally or your enemy.
 The key is to understand it and use it to your advantage.
-Have you had experience with operations involving swap?
+Have you had any experience with trades involving swap?
 Tell us in the comments!